joinpursuit/Pursuit-Core-iOS/lessons/unit4/Programmatic-View-Management/Exercises/README.md

 Specifications:
 * Create a custom view that has a collection view of profile pics with horizontal scrolling
-* The custom view also has a detail card view that shows details of the fellow in a labe, imageview and textview
+* The custom view also has a detail card view that shows details of the fellow in a label, imageview and textview
 * Tapping on a collection cell should change the detail view to show that selection

 <p align="center">